1999 NBA playoffs: (1) Miami Heat vs. (8) New York Knicks

 This was the third playoff meeting between these two teams, with each team winning one series apiece.

 (2) Indiana Pacers vs. (7) Milwaukee Bucks

 This was the first playoff meeting between the Pacers and the Bucks.

 (3) Orlando Magic vs. (6) Philadelphia 76ers

 This was the first playoff meeting between the Magic and the 76ers.

 (4) Atlanta Hawks vs. (5) Detroit Pistons

 This was the eighth playoff meeting between these two teams, with the Hawks winning four of the first seven meetings.
+This playoff series marked the last game of long time Piston and NBA Hall-of-Famer Joe Dumars, who retired at the end of the season.

 Western Conference first round

 (1) San Antonio Spurs vs. (8) Minnesota Timberwolves

 This was the first playoff meeting between the Timberwolves and the Spurs.

 (2) Portland Trail Blazers vs. (7) Phoenix Suns

 This was the sixth playoff meeting between these two teams, with the Suns winning three of the first five meetings.

 (3) Utah Jazz vs. (6) Sacramento Kings

 This was the first playoff meeting between the Kings and the Jazz.